 Health and Safety - Everyone at Taylor Road Primary School has a responsibility to keep adults and children safe within the school environment.
 The school has a clear health and safety policy which everyone must follow.
 The school have fully trained first aiders to deal with any accidents in school.

 E‐safety - The school recognises that technology plays an important role in the education of our children and is committed to safeguarding children in the virtual world.
 Parents/carers should be vigilant and ensure that their children are accessing age appropriate social media platforms including the use of video games which are not suitable for the child’s age.
 To support parents, the school has e‐safety information to help keep your children safe both at home and in school, which is available on our schools website and on request.

 Complaints - If you have any complaints about how the school is working with you or your child please feel confident to speak to us.
-The Headteacher will always be happy to speak to you to resolve any difficulties.
+The Senior Leadership Team and DSLs will always be happy to speak to you to resolve any difficulties.
 It is better to speak to us as soon as you have a concern so that it does not become a bigger issue.
 If you do not feel the matter has been resolved, you can raise your concerns with the Chair of Interim Executive Board.